jlengstorf/lengstorf.com/content/blog/2015-10-12_why-ideas-fail.md

 ### 2. Spend time planning at the beginning.

 Planning a project is decidedly not exciting.
-So when we're riding high on the ecstatic waves of Total Infatuation, the *last* think we'll want to do is slow down and start tearing the idea into small, well-planned pieces.
+So when we're riding high on the ecstatic waves of Total Infatuation, the *last* thing we'll want to do is slow down and start tearing the idea into small, well-planned pieces.

 But we have to.